jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/UI/ReusableSliders/ReusableSliders.md

 - **Enum Definition:**
   The `enum` defines all possible parameters that a slider can modify.
-- **Editor Integration:**
-  The editor displays the `enum` as a dropdown list, allowing developers to choose which struct field the slider should control.
-- **Data Binding:**
-  When a slider event fires (e.g., `OnMouseCaptureEnd`), the framework checks the selected `enum` value and updates the corresponding field in the struct accordingly.

-This setup keeps the architecture flexible and user-friendly, enabling parameter binding directly from the editor without requiring additional code modifications.

 ```c++
 UENUM(BlueprintType)
 enum class ESensitivityOf :uint8